Does HMRC Automatically Refund A Claim When You Have Overpaid Tax In The UK?

 - Self-employed work expenses

-You’ve also got all important records stored and organised for you with FreshBooks.
+You’ve also got all important income and business payments records stored and organised for you with FreshBooks.
 Your automatic mileage tracker and photos of receipts have your expenses covered.
 And you can easily find any relevant purchases with the automatic bank reconciliation feature.

 What’s the Deadline for Filing a Self-assessment Tax Return?

-You don’t have to wait until the deadline to file.
+You don’t have to wait until the deadline to file your tax return.
 As soon as the tax year ends, you can get it over and done with.

 Some people find this juggling of past and present tax years a bit tricky at first.
 But remember that you don’t have to keep it all in your head.
 As long as you’ve put all your relevant information into your FreshBooks account, you can check whatever you need in a couple of clicks.